Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-U.S. average insurance rates for a Chevrolet Suburban are $1,364 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $296, collision insurance costs $494, and liability insurance is $416.
-Liability-only coverage costs around $474 a year, and high-risk coverage costs $2,944 or more.
-Teenage drivers pay the highest rates at up to $5,098 a year.
+U.S. average insurance rates for a Chevrolet Suburban are $1,364 a year for full coverage.
+Comprehensive insurance costs approximately $296 each year, collision costs $494, and liability costs $416.
+Liability-only coverage costs as little as $474 a year, with high-risk coverage costing $2,944 or more.
+Teen drivers pay the highest rates at $5,098 a year or more.

 Average premium for full coverage: $1,364

-Rate estimates include $500 deductible amounts, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 states and for different Suburban trim levels.
+Includes $500 policy deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all states and Suburban models.

 Price Range from Low to High

-Using a middle-aged driver as an example, Chevrolet Suburban insurance prices range from the low end price of $474 for just the minimum liability insurance to a much higher rate of $2,944 for coverage for higher-risk drivers.
+For the average driver, Chevrolet Suburban insurance prices go from as low as $474 for just the minimum liability insurance to a high rate of $2,944 for a high-risk driver policy.

 Geographic Price Range